omar-nafea/FullStack/React_Basics/3_JSXsyntax.md

     console.log('Hello, Friend');
 };
 ```
-But there is another, different way, to effectively do the same thing, It's known as the ternary operator
+But there is another, different way, to effectively do the same thing, It's known as the "ternary operator".
 The conditional (ternary) operator is the only JavaScript operator that takes three operands: a `condition` followed by a question mark `?`, then an expression to execute if the condition is `truthy` followed by a colon `:`, and finally the expression to execute if the condition is `falsy`
 ```js
 condition ? exprIfTrue : exprIfFalse
 ```
 **Parameters**

-`condition`
+- `condition`:
 An expression whose value is used as a condition.
-`exprIfTrue`
+- `exprIfTrue`:
 An expression which is executed if the condition evaluates to a truthy value (one which equals or can be converted to true).
-`exprIfFalse`
+- `exprIfFalse`:
 An expression which is executed if the condition is falsy (that is, has a value which can be converted to false).

-so If I'd apply to our first example would be
 ```js
 name == 'Bob' ? console.log('Hello, Bob') : console.log('Hello, Friend');
 ```